maciejskorski/software_engineering/docs/advanced_debugging.md

 Once the command runs, use `pip freeze > requirements.txt` to export requirements.
 Commit this file and changes to the source code.
 Congrats!

+## Debugging CircleCI with SSH

+Add a "build-test" job to the above reposiroty using [CircleCI jobs](https://circleci.com/docs/language-python/).
+The job should install dependencies and run a minimal model.

 ## More examples